-Free passes are available for the Bruce Museum; (Solomon R.) Guggenheim Museum (all locations); Hudson River Museum; Intrepid: Sea, Air & Space Museum; Museum of the City of New York; Neuberger Museum of Art; New-York Historical Society; Stone Barns Center for Food and Agriculture**; and the Storm King Art Center.
+Free passes are available for Boscobel Museum; The Frick Collection; Guggenheim Museum (all locations); Hudson River Museum; Intrepid: Sea, Air & Space Museum; The Jewish Museum; Museum of the City of New York; Neuberger Museum of Art; New-York Historical Society; New York Transit Museum; Stone Barns Center for Food and Agriculture.; The Westchester Children’s Museum.

 The loan period for museum passes and discount cards is 3 days (2 nights).
 You may need to show your library card along with the museum pass or card to gain admission.
 All passes offer free general admission; some passes are for one adult and two children living in the same household, and other passes may allow more people.
 Some passes offer other privileges also.

 Even if you have reserved a pass, before coming to pick up the pass, please call us to confirm that we have it.
 Come to the adult reference desk for more information and to borrow passes.